 To encourage optimum health, we promote wellness and preventive care.
 We also believe wellness and overall health is enhanced by working closely with one physician or provider - your Primary Care Provider.
 Your Primary Care Provider can provide most of your care and, when necessary, coordinate care with other providers in a convenient and cost-effective manner.
-We recommend that upon joining Providence Health Plan you and each of your family members choose a Network Primary Care Provider as soon as possible.
+We recommend that upon joining Providence Health Plan you and each of your Family Members choose an In-Network Primary Care Provider as soon as possible.